|

 make sure you have everything before you leave for your gig.

-would include three percussionists.
+17. A typical Latin rhythm section would include three percussionists.
 A Bongocero (bongo player),

 Conguero (conga player), and a Timbalero (timbale player).
 Each